 The Wildlife Rescue Centre "Il Pettirosso" in Modena

 In the northern Italian town of Modena (near Bologna), an Italian CABS member set up the "Il Pettirosso" ("The Robin") wildlife sanctuary with our financial support.
-Whether wren or osprey, tortoise or wild boar - injured or helpless animals of all kinds from up to 300 km distance are nursed and rehabilitated in Modena.
+Whether wren or osprey, tortoise or wild boar - injured or vulnerable, all kinds from wildlife from up to 300 km distance are nursed and rehabilitated in Modena.

 The Wildlife Centre is also an important partner in the fight against poaching.
-Every year, the police and hunting inspectors deliver hundreds of seized songbirds from convicted hunters and poachers - almost all of them are rehabilitated and released in Modena.
+Each year, the police and game wardens deliver hundreds of seized songbirds from convicted hunters and poachers - almost all of them are rehabilitated and released in Modena.
 Birds that have been illegally shot - especially birds of prey - are also cared for here.

-But "Il Pettirosso" is not only specialised in birds: For example, the road warden delivers up to 300 roe deer, deer and wild boars every year, which are kept in healthy large outdoor enclosures.
-Greek tortoises - an endangered species in Italy - also suffer from road traffic and are brought to Modena from far away.
+But "Il Pettirosso" is not only specialised in birds: For example, the traffic police also deliver up to 300 deer and wild boars every year, which are kept in healthy large outdoor enclosures.
+Greek tortoises - an endangered species in Italy - also suffer from road traffic accidents and are brought to Modena from far away.